muratsilahtaroglu/LLM_Projects/AdvencedRagLLM/rag_benchmark_analysis/rag_evaluation/README.md

 - **RAG-Based Answer Evaluation:** Evaluate relevance using both pretrained models and custom metrics.
 - **Metric Calculations:** Precision, Recall, F1-Score, ROUGE-L, Cosine Similarity, and nDCG.
 - **Prompt-Based Evaluation:** Highly customizable prompts for scoring relevance.
+- **Local Model Support:** The framework integrates Ollama, enabling the use of advanced local models such as phi-4, gemma2, and llama for evaluation.
+These models are quantized to 4-bit or 8-bit representations, significantly reducing GPU memory usage while maintaining performance.

 ## Installation